 In bringing together an inter-disciplinary research community across the GW4 we will share our existing research, identify gaps in delivery and seize the opportunity to work with our stakeholders to co-develop solutions.

 research community members

-The initial membership of 18 researchers is led by:
+The membership of 22 researchers and postgraduate students is led by:

 - Dr. Chris Blenkinsopp (University of Bath)

 - Dr. Albert Chen (University of Exeter)